 Ongoing issues and action to address them

 Although the EWS process was devised as an industry solution to ‘unstick’ the market for flats in high-rise blocks, its implementation brought other problems to the fore.
 On 21 November the Government announced changes to help long leaseholders.
 A further announcement was made on 21 July 2021 (see below).

 1. Which blocks need an EWS1 form?

 RICS’ initial guidance said the process applied to residential buildings in scope above 18m in height.
 Not all high-rise blocks needed an EWS1 form “only those with some form of combustible cladding or combustible material on balconies.”
-RICS advised that some lower buildings might be in scope if there were specific concerns about combustible materials/balconies representing “a clear and obvious danger to life safety”.
+RICS advised that some lower buildings might be in scope if combustible materials/balconies represented “a clear and obvious danger to life safety”.

-The Government published consolidated guidance in January 2020 which says, “The need to assess and manage the risk of external fire spread applies to buildings of any height.”
+The Government’s consolidated Advice Note of January 2020 says, “The need to assess and manage the risk of external fire spread applies to buildings of any height.”
 Flat owners in blocks lower than 18 metres reported lenders requiring EWS1 forms.

 …where a valuer or lender can establish that the building owner has met the advice in the consolidated advice note, an EWS1 form should not be required, nor would an EWS1 form be required for a building that is over 18 metres that has a valid building control certificate in place.